 On the other hand, cable internet has latency between 20 ms to 40 ms. This comparison shows that typical satellite internet is at least 10 times slower than cable internet.
 There’s nothing a Geostationary satellite can do to increase the internet speed.

 Let’s calculate the latency for Starlink satellite internet.
 Starlink has an operational altitude of only 550 km above the earth.
 So, a roundtrip for internet signal from Starlink dish to Starlink satellite to Starlink dish is 550 km + 550 km = 1,100 km.
 So, roundtrip time is 1,100 km / 3,00,000 km-per-sec = 3.67 ms. Though the latency is theoretically 3.67 ms, in real life, due to various system delays, this latency is around 20 to 30 ms. In conclusion, Starlink internet is faster than conventional satellite internet, and cable internet.
 Furthermore, Starlink’s internet is fast enough for competitive gaming.

 Starlink’s internet price is competitive.
 It is cheaper than cable and satellite internet in rural and suburban areas.
 In many locations, suburban users pay the same amount as their city counterparts but receive far slower internet.
 For example, in cities, sometimes people pay $50-$60 for 100/10 internet (100 Mbps down, 10 Mbps up).
-But in rural areas, users pay the same amount of money but receives only 10/1 internet (10 Mbps down, 1 Mbps up).
+But in rural areas, users pay more than $100 but receive only 10/1 internet (10 Mbps down, 1 Mbps up).
 Whereas, Starlink charges only $99 for unlimited speed.

 Starlink is available everywhere.